Go Back Email Link

 • 2 tablespoons olive oil

-• 3/4 cup sour cream whisked until smooth and almost pourable
+• ¾ cup sour cream whisked until smooth and almost pourable

-• pico de gallo optional for serving
+• pico de gallo

-• green tomato salsa optional for serving
+• green tomato salsa or salsa verde

-• cilantro leaves optional for serving
+• cilantro leaves

 Instructions

-• Adjust an oven rack in the center of your oven.
-Preheat oven to 400°F. Line baking sheet with foil.
-Add sweet peppers, jalapeno pepper, and white and light green scallion parts to a small bowl.
-Toss with 2 tablespoons of olive oil.
-Spread in a single layer onto lined baking sheet and bake for 10 to 12 minutes, stirring halfway through.
+• Add sweet peppers, jalapeño, and white and light green scallion parts to a small bowl and toss with 2 tablespoons of olive oil.
+Spread in a single layer onto the lined baking sheet and bake for 10 to 12 minutes, stirring halfway through.

-1 medium jalapeno, 3-5 gem peppers, 2-3 green onions, 2 tablespoons olive oil
+1 medium jalapeño, 3-5 gem peppers, 2-3 green onions, 2 tablespoons olive oil

 12 oz chorizo sausage

-• Set your oven to broil.
+• Set the oven to broil.
 Heat pimento cheese in a large, non-stick skillet on the stove.
 Do this over low heat and stirring frequently to avoid the cheese separating naturally.
 Aim for smooth cheese sauce with few lumps.

 2 cups pimento cheese

 • Add a layer of chips to the skillet or platter.
-Generously add 1/3 of the roasted peppers and onions followed by 1/3 of the chorizo and 1/3 of the melted cheese.
+Generously add ⅓ of the roasted peppers and onions followed by ⅓ of the chorizo and ⅓ of the melted cheese.
 Repeat twice more beginning with chips and ending with the cheese sauce.

 10 oz tortilla chips

-• Place the skillet under the broiler for 3 to 5 minutes or until the top of the cheese is bubbling and the top layer of chips begins to brown lightly.
+• Place the skillet under the broiler for 3 to 5 minutes, or until the top of the cheese is bubbling and the top layer of chips begins to brown lightly.

 Notes